DaveCTurner/paxos/Paxos.thy.md

 - `v` be a function `pid -> val`, and
 - `vP` and `vA` be functions `acc -> pid -> val`.

-Intuitively, `QP` and `QL` are the collections of quorums from the Proposers' and Learners' points of view respectively.
+Intuitively, `QP` and `QL` are the collections of quorums from the Proposers' and Learners' points of view respectively. (`QP` and `QL` may differ to allow the membership of the group of acceptors to change).
 The predicates `promised`, `proposed`, `accepted` and `chosen` represent the messages that have been sent (but not necessarily received or processed by all other agents).
 The function `v` gives the values of proposals, and `vP` (resp. `vA`) gives the values of proposals that each acceptor has promised (resp. accepted).

 Given the following invariants: